 “Thank you,” Jim said politely.
 He chose a chair with a view of the outside and sat down.
 With nothing to do but wait now, the tall, blonde-haired male of 47 winters stared ahead, not really seeing the bare, stone-worked driveway or its soft dirt landscape.

-His mind drifted to the events of the past week and how easily they could have sent him to Moonville’s equivalent of this dreadful facility.
+His mind drifted to the events of the past week and how easily his own province’s judicial system could have sent him to Moonville’s equivalent of this dreadful facility.
 How he had failed to protect his pure, innocent daughter despite her being nowhere near this accursed city and how their family history had decided no one had learned its lessons and bore repeating until the message had been received loud and clear.

 Well, Young Jim had received the message and in his grief-stricken state had taken care of his daughter first, attended the trial second and now there was only one thing left to do.